Study open

 • Difficulty concentrating due to extreme fatigue

-Current treatments often focus on the symptoms but not the cause of the disorders.
+Current treatments usually focus on relieving symptoms, but do not address the cause of the disorder.

-We are testing a new drug in patients with narcolepsy (type 2) and hypersomnia compared to a placebo.
-This treatment targets the cause rather than the symptoms.
+The ANIMA Research study is testing a drug in patients with narcolepsy (type 2) and hypersomnia, compared to a placebo.
+This treatment targets the cause of the disorder, rather than just treating the symptoms.

-At Anima Research Center in Alken, Limburg, we offer study projects with 24-hour medical and psychological supervision and private sleeping quarters.
+Participants receive comprehensive support in a specialized environment at the ANIMA Research Center in Alken, with 24-hour medical and psychological support and private sleeping quarters.

 Target